The City of Corpus Christi is currently accepting applications for Firefighter / Paramedic cadet. Deadline to apply is

 Citizenship: Must be a U.S. citizen

 - All applicants must have a current driver’s license at the time of application and Texas driver license at the time of hire.

-- Upon hiring, an applicant must reside in a location as to be able to reach City Hall within 60 minutes by travel.
+- Upon hiring, an applicant must reside in a location as to be able to reach City Hall within 60 minutes by travel, by car (posted speed limits).

-- All applicants shall meet the City requirements regarding traffic violations or traffic collisions.
+- All applicants shall meet the City’s requirements regarding traffic violations or traffic collisions.

 - All applicants must score a minimum of 70% or higher on the written examination.

-- Applicants must not have been convicted of a Class B misdemeanor within the last 5 years.
-Has never been on court ordered community supervision or probation for any criminal offense above a Class B misdemeanor, or a Class B misdemeanor within the last 5 years of the court order.
+- Applicants must not have been convicted of an offense above a Class B misdemeanor.
+Has never been on court ordered community supervision or probation for any criminal offense above a Class B misdemeanor, or no Class B misdemeanor within the last 5 years and/or no court orders for Class B misdemeanors within the last 5 years.

 - Must not have ever been convicted of any family violence offense.